pingcap/docs/foreign-key.md

 TiDB supports foreign key constraint check, which is controlled by the system variable [`foreign_key_checks`](/system-variables.md#foreign_key_checks).
 By default, this variable is set to `ON`, meaning that the foreign key constraint check is enabled.
 This variable has two scopes: `GLOBAL` and `SESSION`.
 Keeping this variable enabled can ensure the integrity of foreign key reference relationships.

-The effect of disabling foreign key contraint check is as follows:
+The effect of disabling foreign key constraint check is as follows:

 - When you delete a parent table referenced by a foreign key, the deletion can succeed only when the foreign key constraint check is disabled.
 - When you import data to a database, the order of creating tables might be different from the foreign key dependency order, which might cause the creation of tables to fail.
 Only when the foreign key constraint check is disabled can the tables be created successfully.
 In addition, disabling the foreign key constraint check can speed up data import.